-6.161 Although the Borough does not have any Air Quality Management Areas (AQMAs), the overall scale of development proposed through the emerging Local Plan is likely to have a negative effect on air quality as increased vehicle traffic from growth could compound existing or create new air quality problems.
+6.167 Although the Borough does not have any Air Quality Management Areas (AQMAs), the overall scale of development proposed through the emerging Local Plan is likely to have a negative effect on air quality as increased vehicle traffic from growth could compound existing or create new air quality problems.
 However, policies in the Local Plan, such as Policy 19: Improving Health and Wellbeing and Policy 24: High Quality Design and High Quality Materials seek to limit air pollution through encouraging a modal shift and increasing levels of sustainable transport use.
+Additionally, each allocation policy states that cycling, walking and wheeling networks must be provided on site and connect with existing communities.

-6.162 Overall, a cumulative mixed minor positive and minor negative effect is expected in relation to this objective.
+6.168 Overall, a cumulative mixed minor positive and minor negative effect is expected in relation to this objective.
 These effects are expected to be long-term and permanent, although the timescale of any effects may be influenced by the extent to which sustainable transport improvements are phased alongside new developments.